SpaceEEC/yamdbf-league/README.md

 ```
 > Note: YAMDBF 3.0.0 is required to use this plugin, since plugin support was/will be added with that version.

-- Add it to your client's plugins, here an example:
+- Add it to your client's plugins, here a small example:
 ```ts
 import { Client } from 'yamdbf';
 import { League } from 'yamdbf-league';